CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/blocks/what-is-a-block.md

 ### Block Properties

-Every block can be configured using [Block Properties][].
+Blocks are configured using [Block Properties][].
 Properties pass data to the block which is then used to perform an action, or branch based on a condition within a [flow][].

 Block properties can be of three types: